Network Behavior Analytics

 Most Comprehensive Feature Set

 Gurucul Network Behavior Analytics eliminates the need for dedicated network monitoring.
-It is distinguished by the following capabilities:
+It is distinguished from other network behavior analysis tools by the following capabilities:

 Scalable Solution Architecture